DrMoriarty/nativelib-cli/README.md

 NativeLib is a plugin management system for [Godot engine](http://godotengine.org/).
 It designed to easy operate with native libraries for iOS/Android.
 Also it takes care about plugin dependencies and provides hasslefree native libs updating.

+If you prefer GUI instead of command line, consider using [NativeLib Addon](https://github.com/DrMoriarty/nativelib).

 ## Installation (easy way)

 Just do it: